-What are Shipping API Integrations and Tracking?
+1) What are Shipping API Integrations and Tracking

 An API (application programming interface) is a software intermediary, essentially acting as a bridge between two programs.
-These pieces of programming code can be found in nearly every single online platform that is currently in operation.
-In fact, you can thank API integrations for the chat features on various social media platforms and for updates you receive from weather apps and news apps.
+These pieces of programming code can be found in nearly every online platform currently in operation.
+You can thank API integrations for the chat features on various social media platforms and for updates you receive from weather and news apps.

-With over 100 million online shoppers spanning the country, the old fashioned solutions just won’t cover it.
-Using API integrations, shipping companies found a more effective way to optimise their shipping solutions to keep up with the needs of their 21st century customers which consists of a long list of ecommerce businesses.
+With over 100 million online shoppers spanning the country, the old-fashioned solutions just won’t cover it.
+Using API integrations, shipping companies found a more effective way to optimize their shipping solutions to keep up with the needs of their 21st-century customers, which consists of a long list of ecommerce businesses.
 There are 4 major areas where API integration impacts eCommerce shipping.

-1. EDD Calculation
+2.1) EDD Calculation

-2. Order Creation and Waybill Generation
+2.2)Order Creation and Waybill Generation

-This sets into motion the process of preparing the cancelled order for its reverse journey, starting with manifestation and ending with the safe return of the item to the origin warehouse.
+This sets into motion the process of preparing the canceled order for its reverse journey, starting with manifestation and ending with the safe return of the item to the origin warehouse.
 Once safely returned, the item can be restocked and resold.

 Order tracking is just as effective a tool to comfort customers even if the order delivery is not delayed or stuck.
 Sending customers tracking information and notifying them every time a new delivery milestone has been crossed during their order's journey to them.

-1) Pull API
+3.1) Pull API

 Pull APIs are the most common type of Shipping API employed by Shipping companies to provide tracking information.
 Using a pull API is also known as using the polling method.
 Pull APIs essentially give you access to specified data of the shipping partner on-demand.

-2) Push API
+3.2) Push API

 While Pull API integrations are the primary source of regular tracking updates, a good shipping partner knows the importance of employing both pull and push APIs.
 Push Shipping APIs allow eCommerce businesses to receive data from shipping partner platforms even when the shipping partner’s platform is not loaded or being specifically searched.
-These automate the process by which shipping partners push tracking data to e-commerce businesses and to customers waiting for their orders.
+These automate the process by which shipping partners push tracking data to e-commerce businesses and customers waiting for their orders.

 If the tracking updates being shared with customers don’t seem to correspond to the actual position of the order, for example, in case of delayed or stuck shipments, customers will lose patience.
-They are more likely to wait for a delayed order that has been notified to them than an order that may or may not arrive on-time.
+They are more likely to wait for a delayed order that has been notified to them than an order that may or may not arrive on time.
 To ensure customers stay enthusiastic about their orders, Shipment tracking APIs can be the ultimate equalizer, especially if you tie up with a good shipping solutions company that uses both push and pull API integrations.